From a humble less-than-zero beginning, a little boy began his life...

 After getting married, Nong became pregnant and gave birth to a son 'Arm.'
 It did not take long for Nong to realised that raising two young babies was too much for her to handle.
 Once again Art was to be dismissed but how? and who will take him this time?

 One day while walking home from their rice fields, two sisters, Boontum and Prapai, decided to stop over on the way to visit Nong.
 Both Boontum and Prapai were the younger sisters of Nong's mom and Art's great-aunts.
 Both sisters had never seen Art before and found a little white baby boy crawling around on the floor to be quite adorable.

 'Whose baby is this?
 He's so cute and adorable....and so so white!'

 'Oh, his name is Art.
 He's my little sister Tukta's son.
 Why?
 Do you want to take him?

 'But of course, he's cute, we'll take him'

 Just like that, Prapai picked Art up off the floor and took him back to the rice field with them like a cute little puppy.
-Fortunately though for him, this time he was taken by two angles, his great-aunts Boontum and Prapai (Yai Tum and Yai Pai) who took him back to their rice field and raised him and loved him as if he's their own.
+Fortunately for Art, this time he was taken by two angles, Yai Tum & Yai Pai, who raised him and loved him as their own.

 ~ 'Yai' means grandmother in Thai.
 Thai children are taught to call their great-aunts 'Khun Yai' just the same as their maternal grandmother. ('Khun' is a polite and respectable way to address someone older or younger worthy of your respect.) ~